Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 At 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

 # Improved Havoc
-Starting at 17th level, when you use Havoc, the damage increases to 2d8 plus three times your cleric level.
+Starting at 17th level, when you use Havoc, the damage increases to 2d8 plus four times your cleric level.